selforganising/selforganising/_posts/2014-01-17-recursion.md

 standfirst:
 author: DS
 ---
-Following on from [Decomposition is key to learning to program](/2014/01/09/decomposition.html), here is the same problem solved using recursion.
+Following on from [Decomposition is key to learning to program](/2014/01/09/decomposition.html), here is the same problem solved in Python using recursion.

 #### Find the factorial of a number